 He holds a double Ph.D. in psychology and education from the University of Michigan.
-In 2003, Dennis was recognized as a leader in education and awarded the Harold W. McGraw Jr. Prize in Education.
+In 2003, Dennis was recognised as a leader in education and awarded the Harold W. McGraw Jr. Prize in Education.
 Fast Company ranked Littky #4 among the top 50 Innovators of 2004, and the George Lucas Educational Foundation recently selected Dennis as part of their Daring Dozen.
 Most recently, Dennis was awarded the New England Higher Education Excellence Award in 2011.

 E.K.
 Shaji, co-founder member of Jodo Gyan, has conducted several workshops on Math, EVS curriculum design as well as on school mathematics policy for principals, parents, teachers, and teacher-educators across the country.
 Shaji has been working relentlessly towards reform in math learning and teaching in diverse classrooms.
 Jodo Gyan is an organisation working to find workable solutions to the problems in classroom practices.
 Since 1998, the team led by Shaji and Dr. Usha Menon have been working to introduce innovative methods through which children will understand and enjoy what they are being taught.
-At Heritage Xperiential Learning School, Jodo Gyan is helping develop and re-structure the math programme in the primary school, based on Realistic Mathematics Education (RME) which was originally developed at the Freudenthal Institute in the Netherlands.
+At HXLS, Jodo Gyan is helping develop and re-structure the math programme in the primary school, based on Realistic Mathematics Education (RME) which was originally developed at the Freudenthal Institute in the Netherlands.

-Jon Mann, EL Education’s Mountain Region Director, has worked for over 25 years in education in Colorado.
+Jon, EL Education’s Mountain Region Director, has worked for over 25 years in education in Colorado.
 He was a founding teacher, and eventual Executive Director, of the Rocky Mountain School of Expeditionary Learning.
 Jon’s career experiences also include working as the Director of Welby New Technology High School, Program Director for College Summit Colorado, Principal Leadership Facilitator with the Public Education and Business Coalition, Director of Education for Colorado Ocean Journey, teaching science, math and technology at various schools, and establishing a local chain of restaurants in the Denver area.

-Linda Nathan, EdD, is the first Executive Director of the Center for Artistry and Scholarship in the US, an Adjunct Lecturer at the Harvard Graduate School of Education, and serves on numerous non-profit boards both locally and nationally.
+Linda, Ed.D., is the first Executive Director of the Center for Artistry and Scholarship in the US, an Adjunct Lecturer at the Harvard Graduate School of Education, and serves on numerous non-profit boards both locally and nationally.
 As an experienced leader in education, she actively mentors teachers and principals, and consults nationally and internationally on issues of educational reform, leadership and teaching with a commitment to equity, and the critical role of arts and creativity in schools.
 She also facilitates workshops and conversations about issues of race, equity, and culturally relevant pedagogy for school leaders, teachers, parents, and students across the nation.

-Rayna Dineen has been a teacher, school founder, principal and school consultant for over 30 years.
+Rayna has been a teacher, school founder, principal and school consultant for over 30 years.
 Since 2013, she has been working with EL Education, one of the leading K-12 education organisations in the US, supporting teachers and school leaders across the US and in India.

 She is a contributor to the EL Primary Literacy curriculum, in addition to two EL Education books, Management in the Active Classroom and Learning That Lasts.
 Rayna also created and currently directs an award-winning community service literacy programme with middle

-Heritage Xperiential Learning School works closely with Dr. Ravindran, a renowned counselling psychologist and trainer, on behavioural and discipline related issues.
+HXLS works closely with Dr. Ravindran, a renowned counselling psychologist and trainer, on behavioural and discipline related issues.